urban-tep/documentation/source/community-guide/user.rst

 1. Fill in your github name and validate by clicking on |user_github_edit.png|.
 2. You should add your ssh public key to your github account.
 If you don't have a Terradue certificate, you will need to add it manually.
 Finally click on **Add your public key** and accept the request on your Github account.

+.. req:: TS-FUN-510
+	:show:

+	This section describes how a user can update github information.

 .. |user_github_edit.png| image:: ../includes/user_github_edit.png